raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 # Protocol Details {#details}

-The overall flow of DNS Stateless Operations goes through a series of phases:
+The overall flow of DNS Stateful Operations goes through a series of phases:

 Connection Establishment:
 : A client establishes a connection to a server. ({{transports}})